 Reagan’s many accomplishments as a leader in criminal justice policy include supporting statewide bail reform for dangerous defendants following the tragic murders of four Lakewood, WA police officers in 2009.
 Reagan served as the statewide Executive Director of the Remember Lakewood Referendum Campaign, which amended the Washington State Constitution with one of the highest vote percentages in state history.

 Reagan is also recognized as a leader in the fight against human trafficking.
 He has been the prime sponsor of several measures, including an anti-human trafficking initiative to launch a public awareness campaign against this form of modern-day slavery.
-This campaign uses King County Metro transit ads, county websites, billboards, and a toll-free hotline, all towards the goal of raising awareness for victims, families, and the public.
+This campaign uses King County Metro transit ads, county websites, billboards, and a toll-free hotline, all towards the goal of raising awareness for victims and families.

 One of the subjects closest to Reagan’s heart is the issue of addiction and recovery.
 One in six Americans suffers from a form of addiction; one in eight from addiction to drugs and alcohol.
 Reagan has been an outspoken supporter of King County’s Mental Illness and Drug Dependency program.
 Because of Reagan’s leadership, Washington State is now the first state in the nation to recognize a legal privilege in civil law between addicts and their sponsors participating in recovery programs.
 Last year, Reagan hosted King County’s first annual conference on addiction disorders, with over 200 people attending this important event.

-Prior to joining the Justice Department, Reagan lived in Bellevue and practiced law with the law firm Inslee, Best, Doezie & Ryder, P.S.
+Prior to joining the Justice Department, Reagan lived in Bellevue and practiced law.
 While working in Bellevue, he represented many small businesses and served as Chair of the Eastside Business Alliance.
 Reagan is a member of the bar and admitted to practice before the United States Supreme Court, the Ninth Circuit Court of Appeals, and all Washington State and federal courts.